DeepHyperspace/KML_Converter_maps.me_to_google/README.md

 In case you didn't know, KMZ files are simply zipped KML files, so you can extract a KML file from each KMZ.

 ## Why?
 Maps.me recently released an update that shot up the map styles.
-A friend asked me for help, so I wrote this program for him.
+A friend asked me for help because he wanted to migrate to google, so I wrote this program for him.
+But when he tried to import the KML file he exported from maps.me all his stylings where lost.
 Maybe someone else can use it.

 ## Usage